McKlaud76/ACE-DOS-ROM/README.md

 Deep Thought Disc Drive System ROM teared apart by McKlaud / June 2020

-The listing at Jupiter Ace Archive webside is not complete and bugged
+The listing at Jupiter Ace Archive website is not complete.
+There was therefre the need of review, update and minor correction of the source code.